marcomarino123/magnopy/docs/source/user-guide/usage/spin-hamiltonian.rst

       * Undefined c44 factor.

 The convention of the Hamiltonian can be changed.
 If the convention is being changed, then the parameters will be adjusted accordingly.
-For example if we change the numerical factor before the two spins & one site term or remove multiple counting
+For example, if we change the numerical factor before the two spins & one site term or remove multiple counting

 .. doctest::